A, B, C, D, E

 Bearberry - Arctostaphylos uva-ursi

-The bearberry (Arctostaphylos uva-ursi) is a plant from the heather family (Ericaceae).
-The Dutch name "bearberry" refers to the assumption that bears would be fond of the fruits of this plant.
+The bearberry (Arctostaphylos uva-ursi) is a low-growing, evergreen plant in the heather family (Ericaceae).
+The Dutch name "berendruif" (bear grape) refers to an old folk belief that bears enjoy eating the fruit of this plant.

 Berk - Betula pendula Roth, Betulae (Leaf Grounded)